-Allie was the third child born to pioneers Alexander and Elizabeth Jane Dawson.10 Alexander and Elizabeth immigrated to Salt Lake City in 1860, where their first child, William,11 had been born late that fall.
-The next spring, Alexander bought a parcel of land complete with a rustic cabin in the bottom of what is now known as Dawson Hollow, gradually adding property over the years until he became one of the largest land holders in northern Davis County.12
+Allie was the third child born to pioneers Alexander and Elizabeth Jane (Fowle) Dawson.
+Alexander and Elizabeth immigrated to Salt Lake City in 1860, where their first child, William, had been born late that fall.
+The next spring, Alexander bought a parcel of land complete with a rustic cabin in the bottom of what is now known as Dawson Hollow, gradually adding property over the years until he became one of the largest land holders in northern Davis County.
+County.

 When the Dawsons first moved into the hollow, however, they were far from prosperous.
-For many months Elizabeth made dinner with only a few garden vegetables and the one egg provided daily from a chicken donated to the family by a friend.13 The Dawsons made do living in the log cabin for several years, and it was there under the leaky sod roof where Elizabeth gave birth to her second child, Elizabeth Jane,14 on 24 March, 1863.15
+For many months Elizabeth made dinner with only a few garden vegetables and the one egg provided daily from a chicken donated to the family by a friend.
+The Dawsons made do living in the log cabin for several years, and it was there under the leaky sod roof where Elizabeth gave birth to her second child, Elizabeth Jane, March, 1863.
+The Dawsons made do living in the log cabin for several years, and it was there under the leaky sod roof where Elizabeth gave birth to her second child, Elizabeth Jane, March, 1863.

 Alexander divided his time between working the farm and building a suitable home for his growing family from the fieldstone turned up by his plow.
-The new rock house was completed in time for the birth of Alexander Jr. on 4 April, 1865.16 The homestead was a two-story dwelling with a pair of bedrooms upstairs, a kitchen and parlor on the main floor, and a verandah running across the front of the house.
-A frame building in back served as the summer kitchen.17 It was the perfect home to welcome the rest of the Dawson children as they arrived: Isabella,18 Margaret,19 Annie,20 Effie,21 Eva,22 Mary23 and Emma.24
+The new rock house was completed in time for the birth of Alexander Jr. on 4 April, 1865.
+The homestead was a two-story dwelling with a pair of bedrooms upstairs, a kitchen and parlor on the main floor, and a verandah running across the front of the house.
+A frame building in back served as the summer kitchen.
+The was the perfect home to welcome the rest of the Dawson children as they arrived: Isabella, Margaret, Annie, Effie, Eva, Mary and Emma.
+Mary and Emma.
+So

-Dawson Hollow was known as "the Wilds"25 in the early days due to the number of animals roaming the countryside.
+Dawson Hollow was known as "the Wilds" in the early days due to the number of animals roaming the countryside.
 Wolves, coyotes and sometimes even bears and mountain lions wandered down from the nearby Wasatch Mountains in search of prey.
 "You could stand outside at night and hear the wolves howling and howling.
-It was nothing to get up in the morning and see from seven to ten in a pack," remembered Emma.26 The wolves were especially bold and dangerous at night, according to early pioneer accounts, one of which claimed that a single wolf killed "four of five cattle in one night's raid for mere pastime."27
+It was nothing to get up in the morning and see from seven to ten in a pack," remembered Emma.
+The wolves were especially bold and dangerous at night, according to early pioneer accounts, one of which claimed that a single wolf killed "four of five cattle in one night's raid for mere pastime."
+28

-There were also several bands of Indians migrating across the flat lands between the Wasatch Mountains and the Great Salt Lake in the late 1860s, with some of them camping along the hollow's southern ridge.28 Encounters with the natives were not uncommon.
+There were also several bands of Indians migrating across the flat lands between the Wasatch Mountains and the Great Salt Lake in the late 1860s, with some of them camping along the hollow's southern ridge.
+Encounters with the natives were not uncommon.
 Emma recalled her father telling of an Indian who "hung around for three days.
 He was waiting for a tribe to come along the open highway.
 He claimed that one of their tribesmen had stolen his wife and he was going to kill him.
 All at once, he disappeared and Father went out to the barn and noticed that his lariat was gone.
 He started a search for the Indian and when he found him, he asked him what he had done with the lariat.
 The Indian claimed he had not seen it and Father told him he knew he had.
 Father grabbed the Indian by the shirt and there it was wrapped around his waist.
 Father took hold of one end of the rope and spun the Indian around until the rope came off.
-Then he kicked his hind end and told him to git."29
+Then he kicked his hind end and told him to git."
+30